sf-wdi-37/dom-events-jquery/README.md

 ![callback](http://i.giphy.com/xT8qBu5gOYEqHhgDQs.gif)

-A **callback** is a function that is passed into another function as an argument and then used.
+A **callback** is a function that is passed into another function as an argument and then called inside that other function.
 A function that can take in a callback as an argument is known as a **higher order function**.

 ```js